 Your website used to be called Almost Vegan.
 Why did you change it?

 After blogging under the name Almost Vegan (almostveganchef.com) for over four years, I decided in 2012 to rebrand as Chef Amber Shea for a number of reasons.
 A big one is that I wanted to abandon dietary labels once and for all.
 I was never a fan of labels to begin with, so I was overdue to get rid of my own!
-Most importantly, though, I wanted to shift my brand to my own name so I could tie together all my past and future work – blog, cookbooks, anything else I may pursue – under the umbrella of my own identity.
+I had also, over time, begun to feel increasingly uncomfortable with that name, which I had simply made up on a whim the day I created my blog in 2008—my diet has evolved since then, and that name just didn’t fit anymore.
+I also wanted to shift my brand to my own name so I could tie together all my past and future work – blog, cookbooks, anything else I may pursue – under the umbrella of my own identity.

 What are some of your favorite and least-favorite foods?

-I love hummus, nut butters, beans and lentils, garlic, coconut, watermelon, cauliflower, and anything curry.
+I love sourdough bread, cauliflower, curry, hummus, nut butters, pasture-raised eggs, garlic, grass-fed butter, coconut, watermelon, Champagne mangoes, and beans and lentils.
 Indian, Thai, Middle Eastern, and Mexican food are some of my favorite cuisines.
 I dislike boring salads, oranges, smoky flavors, minty stuff, barbecue, and most American food.

 What are your health challenges?